 The second and possibly more concerning aspect to this phenomenon is the denouncing of monuments because they are frequented by mounds of tourists.
 Are the Duomo, David, Ponte Vecchio and Tower of Pisa more annoying to see because they have flocks of tourists trying to beat you out for the perfect photo?
 Hell yes!
 Does that make them any less incredible/awe-inspiring/breath-taking?
 The answer is a resounding hell no!

-So if the amount of people visiting a cultural site doesn’t detract from its historical significance, why do so-called “nomads” (very strange nomenclature if you think about its origins) seem to discount these places and regard them as somehow less prestigious?
+So if the amount of people visiting a cultural site doesn’t detract from its historical significance, why do so-called “nomads” (very strange nomenclature if you consider its origins) seem to discount these places and regard them as somehow less prestigious?

-If we are not careful of how we think and talk about travel, we may fall back into the same habit of mindlessly going on trips just for the photographs, stories and ability to cross things off lists (physical or proverbial), which I believe part of the reason millennial travelers have begun to explore the backroads is to avoid this.
+If we are not analytical of this new method of traveling, we may fall into the same habit of mindlessly going on trips just for the photographs, stories and ability to cross things off lists (physical or proverbial) — the avoidance of which is presumably part of the reason travelers have begun to explore the backroads of major cities.
 If we don’t regain our mindfulness during traveling, we run the risk of turning our trips into quasi-imperialistic endeavors rather than the cross-cultural sharing experiences I think many people wish to create.
-We need to think about what we are actually saying when we call somewhere “unexplored” or “lesser known,” because they are explored and they are known — by the people who really live there!
+We need to think about what we are actually saying when we call somewhere “unexplored” or “lesser known,” because they are explored and they are known — by the people who really live there.

 Unless, like Georgette of Girl in Florence, we become permanent residents of the places we visit, contributing more than just money spent during a trip to the local economy and culture, we are still all tourists even if you don’t want to admit it.
 We need to have compassion and respect for the cultures and people of the lands we visit and be realistic about our relations to them.
 Even though I love Florence, it’s not really my home as much as I wish it was.
 I have to remind myself of that sometimes.
 And we need to have compassion for our fellow tourists as well: the Duomo is really really really cool and if someone wants to over-pay at a restaurant because they want to eat some pasta and look at this 700+ year old mammoth of a building, I say we should let them.